Dromarch/EsstemSystem-VXAce/README.md

 A some collection of scripts for RPG Maker VX Ace.

 ## Terms of Use:
 The all scripts is free to use.
-Just credit Gabriel Nascimento if you usse.
+Just credit Gabriel Nascimento if you use.

 ## Script List:
 > Menu Scripts: